Nederlandse Omroep Stichting: History

-Unions and foundations (1947–1969)
+1947–1969: Unions and foundations

-The Netherlands Radio Union (NRU) was established in 1947.
+The Nederlandse Radio Unie (Netherlands Radio Union; NRU) was established in 1947.
 After several failed attempts to create a public broadcasting system and link up with a national station, the NRU was created as a union of broadcasting associations that provided operational support.
-The associations were responsible for their own output, but studios, orchestras and outside broadcast facilities were managed by the NRU.
+The associations were responsible for their output, but studios, orchestras, and outside broadcast facilities were managed by the NRU.
 Weekly radio plays were also the domain of the NRU and would run until 1986.
 The NRU became the Dutch founding member of the European Broadcasting Union in 1950.

-Meanwhile, the Netherlands Television Service (NTS) was created in 1951, two years after public television returned to the airwaves.
+Meanwhile, the Nederlandse Televisie Stichting (Netherlands Television Service; NTS) was created in 1951, two years after public television returned to the airwaves.
 The NTS served as a similar organization to the NRU, in that broadcast and transmission facilities were supplied to member associations for making programmes.

-It wasn't until 1956 that the NTS itself produced its first programme, a news bulletin called the NTS Journaal.
-This was followed by a sports round-up, Sport in Beeld (Sports Illustrated) in 1959, and in 1967 of Langs de Lijn (Along the Line), a joint production of several broadcasting associations.
-On 15 October 1967, Willem Leonard Oltmans interviewed the de Mohrenschildts for NOS which resulted in a 40 minute film that was the only full-length filmed interview of George de Mohrenschildt.
+It was not until 1956 that the NTS itself produced its first programme, a news bulletin called the NTS Journaal.
+This was followed by a sports round-up, Sport in Beeld (Sports Illustrated) in 1959, and 1967 Langs de Lijn (Along the Line), a joint production of several broadcasting associations.
+On 15 October 1967, Willem Leonard Oltmans interviewed the de Mohrenschildts for the NTS, which resulted in a 40-minute film that was the only full-length filmed interview of George de Mohrenschildt.
 However, the film, which was kept at Hilversum, disappeared in 1975.

-The birth of the NOS (1969–1995)
+1969–1995: The birth of NOS

-A new Media Act was passed into law in 1967, merging the Netherlands Radio Union and the Netherlands Television Foundation.
-The new organization, the Nederlandse Omroep Stichting (Netherlands Broadcasting Service) was created on 29 May 1969.
-The NOS, as was its predecessors, was tasked with co-ordinating the whole public broadcasting system, as well as providing news and sport bulletins.
+A new Media Act was passed into law in 1967, merging the NRU and the NTS.
+The new organization, the Nederlandse Omroep Stichting (Netherlands Broadcasting Service; NOS) was created on 29 May 1969.
+The NOS, as were its predecessors, was tasked with coordinating the whole public broadcasting system, as well as providing news and sports bulletins.
 It also inherited the technical and production facilities needed to make and broadcast radio and television programmes.
 All broadcasting members of the NRU and the NTS were made members of the NOS.

 On 2 May 1977, a strike by sound engineers affected television news broadcasts.
 Upset viewers called on all broadcasters to resolve the situation.

-On 1 April 1980 the NOS launched its teletext service, in the framework of supplying news and information.
-It first experimented with teletext in 1977.
-In 1981, on the 25th anniversary, the NOS aired its first televised youth news bulletin, called the Jeugdjournaal.
+On 1 April 1980, the NOS launched its teletext service, in the framework of supplying news and information.
+It first experimented with Teletext in 1977.
+In 1981, on the 25th anniversary, the NOS aired its first televised youth news bulletin, called Jeugdjournaal.

-The Media Act of 1988 meant several changes to NOS and the broadcasting system.
-The Services Department, which was made up of the technical, broadcast and transmission facilities of the NOS, was privatised, which meant the broadcasting associations were required to pay to use the facilities.
-The Netherlands Broadcast Production Company (NOB) consisted of those facilities, mainly based in Media Park in Hilversum.
-The Media Act also required broadcasting association members take up positions on the NOS Board of Directors.
+The Media Act of 1988 facilitated several changes to NOS and the broadcasting system.
+The Services Department, which was made up of the technical, broadcast, and transmission facilities of the NOS, was privatised, which meant the broadcasting associations were required to pay to use the facilities.
+The Nederlands Omroepproduktie Bedrijf (Netherlands Broadcast Production Company; NOB) consisted of those facilities, mainly based in Media Park in Hilversum.
+The Media Act also required broadcasting association members to take up positions on the NOS Board of Directors.
 A new government commission oversaw content and financial matters, as well as admitting potential new broadcasting associations.